 Your learners should be able to use any browser from the last 5 years.
 Encourage them to keep up to date.

 Mobile devices (phones, tablets, etc) generally do not have the memory or file system to run the app - they may work for you, but are not supported.

 Content that you export should be fine in most cases and is often dependant on the capabilities of the system you import your package in to.

-We do keep your email address on file, and we track some details about how you use our software (which settings are most popular so we can keep improving), and some analytics data if you're not using an adblocker, but that's all we know about you or your data.
+We do keep your email address on file, and we track some details about how you use our software (which settings are most popular so we can keep improving), and try to store abstract analytics data (nothing personally identifiable).
+We try to perform analytics but your adblocker probably stops us.

 If a file format can convert to HTML5, it’s a safe bet we support it.
 Formats with functionality, transitions and effects or embedded resources are typically included in the converted content (e.g. spreadsheets, powerpoint files with embedded video, slide transitions, etc).
 A list of common formats is below:

 Not all elements of file can be supported in the output.
 For instance, forms or app-specific interactions, buttons, etc.